 Read "10 Tips for Better Family Mealtimes" for more ideas.

 Provide snacks and/or volunteer to set-up and clean-up at meetings.
 Please contact our program coordinators if you are interested in helping in this way.

 Volunteer at the Parish Fall Festival in the dart toss booth.
 More information forthcoming as we approach the festival.
 Be on the lookout for sign-ups.

 Celebrate the Sacrament of Reconciliation as a family.
 This sacrament is offered every Saturday from 3:30-4PM in the Reconciliation Room in St. Charles Church.
 This is the glass room next to the sanctuary, closest to the parking lot door.
 We also offer special times to receive this sacrament during Advent and Lent.
 Another option is to call the parish office, the priests of St. Charles Church will be happy to meet with you at a time of mutual convenience.

-Partner with St. Charles in developing Student Safety Awareness and Best Practices As the primary educators of your teens, parents have a duty to provide adequate information, appropriate to each young person’s individual state of development.
+Partner with St. Charles in developing Student Safety Awareness and Best Practices.
+As the primary educators of your teens, parents have a duty to provide adequate information, appropriate to each young person’s individual stage of development.
 This is the core principle upon which all of our resources and programs involving the instruction of children are designed.
 Through these programs caring adults become partners with you to ensure that all young people are protected and have the tools they need to protect themselves.
 Please review this useful resource for parents, from Virtus.